thelounge/thelounge/README.md

 - Stays connected even when you close the browser
 - Connect from multiple devices at once
 - Responsive layout — works well on your smartphone

-_It works great when running it on the Amazon EC2 micro instance!_
+- _.. and more!_

+__Ok, you caught my attention.
+I want to try it!__
-Here's my Shout server running in public mode, which allows for anonymous connections:
+Here's a Shout server running in public mode, which allows for anonymous connections:

 ### [Try the Shout client](http://shout-irc.com:9000/)